dough10/rebooter/README.md

   "pass":"password"
 }
 ```
-If you need to force Rebooter to ssh a IP differant then the detected address you can had a "host" property with that IP to the ssh.json object
+If you need to force Rebooter to ssh a IP differant then the detected address you can add a "host" property with that IP to the ssh.json object

 run the app